-NAME: DATE: Over the last 2 weeks , how often have you been bothered by any of the following problems? (use "✓" to indicate your answer) Horash sound tors Hore the test Heath every tay 1.
+NAME: DATE: Over the last 2 weeks , how often have you been bothered by any of the following problems? (use "\scriv" to indicate your answer) Hot a all Several days More than half Westly Drery Lay 1.
 Little interest or pleasure in doing things 0 1 2 3 2.
 Feeling down, depressed, or hopeless 0 1 2 3 3.
 Trouble falling or staying asleep, or sleeping too much 0 1 2 3 4.
 Feeling tired or having little energy 0 1 2 3 5.
 Poor appetite or overeating 0 1 2 3 6.
-Feeling bad about yourself-or that you are a failure or have let yourself or your family down 0 1 2 3 Trouble concentrating on things, such as reading the newspaper or watching television 0 i 2 3 8.
+Feeling bad about yourself-or that you are a failure or have let yourself or your family down 0 1 2 .3 7.
+Trouble concentrating on things, such as reading the newspaper or watching television 0 1 2 3 8.
 Moving or speaking so slowly that other people could have noticed.
 Or the opposite-being so fidgety or restless that you have been moving around a lot more than usual 0 1 2 3 9.
-Thoughts that you would be better off dead, or of hurting yourself in some way 0 1 2 3 add columns: + + (Healthcare professional: For interpretation please refer to accompanying scoring card.)
-10. If you checked off any problems, how difficult have these problems made it for you to do your work, take care of things at home, or get along with other people?
-Si ot difficult at a omewhat diffic ery difficult Đ tremely difficu ılt
+Thoughts that you would be better off dead, or of hurting yourself in some way 0 1 2 3 add columns: + + (Healthcare professional: For interpretation of Toplease refer to accompanying scoring card.)
+OTAL, TOTAL: 10.
+If you checked off any problems, how difficult have these problems made it for you to do your work, take care of things at home, or get along with other people? ot difficult at al omewhat diffici ery difficult ctremely difficu ılt